German prisoners of war in the Soviet Union: German POWs in the USSR

 The Soviet Union released Austrian prisoners at a much faster rate than they released Germans, but the last Austrians were not released until 1955.

 According to Richard Overy, Russian sources state that 356,000 out of 2,388,000 POWs died in Soviet captivity.
 In his revised Russian language edition of Soviet Casualties and Combat Losses, Krivosheev put the number of German military POWs at 2,733,739 and dead at 381,067 (356,700 German nationals and 24,367 from other nations).
 However, Soviet-era sources are disputed by historians in the West, who estimate 3.0 million German POWs were taken by the USSR and up to 1.0 million died in Soviet captivity.
 Waitman Wade Beorn states that 35.8 percent of German POWs died in Soviet custody, which is supported by other academic works.

 According to Edward Peterson, the U.S. chose to hand over several hundred thousand German prisoners to the Soviet Union in May 1945 as a "gesture of friendship".
-Niall Ferguson maintains that "it is clear that many German units sought to surrender to the Americans in preference to other Allied forces, and particularly the Red Army".
+Niall Ferguson maintains that "it is clear that many German units sought to surrender to the other Allied forces in preference the Red Army".
 Heinz Nawratil maintains that U.S. forces refused to accept the surrender of German troops in Saxony and Bohemia, and instead handed them over to the Soviet Union.

 According to a report in the New York Times thousands of prisoners were transferred to Soviet authorities from POW camps in the West.
-It is known that 6,000 German officers were sent from the West to the Sachsenhausen concentration camp (one of the NKVD special camps at the time) and from there to POW camps.
+It is known that 6,000 German officers were sent from the West to NKVD special camp Nr.
+7 (site of the former Sachsenhausen concentration camp) and from there to POW camps.
 Soviet Ministry for the Interior documents released in 1990 listed 6,680 inmates in the NKVD special camps in Germany 1945–49 who were transferred to Soviet POW camps.